-7.3.5 External P-Channel Drive (GC2) and Reverse Battery Protection
+7.3.5 External P-Channel Drive (GC2) and Reverse-Battery Protection

-The TPS43335-Q1 and TPS43336-Q1 include a gate driver for an external P-channel MOSFET which can connect across the rectifier diode of the boost regulator.
+The TPS43333-Q1 includes a gate driver for an external P-channel MOSFET which can connect across the rectifier diode of the boost regulator.
 Such connection is useful to reduce power losses when the boost controller is not switching.
-The gate driver provides a swing of 6 V typical below the VIN voltage in order to drive a P-channel MOSFET.
+The gate driver provides a swing of 6 V typical below the V{IN} voltage in order to drive a P-channel MOSFET.
 When V{BAT} falls below the boost-enable threshold, the gate driver turns off the P-channel MOSFET, eliminating the diode bypass.

-Another use for the gate driver is to bypass any additional protection diodes connected in series, as shown in Figure 24.
+Another use for the gate driver is to bypass any additional protection diodes connected in series, as shown in Figure 23.

-The bypass-design should be chosen with the following considerations in mind:
+The bypass-design must be chosen with the following considerations in mind:

-The FETs need to have a current-rating to support the maximum output power at minimum voltage (before Boost gets activated, typically 1 V above the set boost-voltage).
-The FETs Drain-Source-Voltage also needs to support the worst case transients on VBAT, potentially causing a reverse voltage due to capacitors on the Source.

-The Zener-Diode protects the FET against a too high Gate-Source-voltage.
-Typically a rating of ~7.5 V is suitable.

-The resistor limits the current to the FET and over the diode.
+- The FETs need to have a current-rating to support the maximum output power at minimum voltage (before Boost gets activated, typically 1 V above the set boost-voltage).
+The FETs Drain-Source-Voltage also needs to support the worst case transients on V{BAT}, potentially causing a reverse voltage due to capacitors on the Source. - The Zener-Diode protects the FET against a too high Gate-Source-voltage.
+Typically a rating of approximately 7.5 V is suitable. - The resistor limits the current to the FET and over the diode.
 Considering the deep boost mode and a high boost-output voltage, up to 9 V may be present between GC2 and VBAT, reduced by the Zener-voltage.
-As GC2 has a drive capability of 10 mA, the current needs to be limited by a series resistance of about 1kOhm (depending on Vbat(min), V(boost) and Zener-voltage).
+As GC2 has a drive capability of 10 mA, the current needs to be limited by a series resistance of about 1 kΩ (depending on V{BAT}(min), V(boost) and Zener-voltage).